 The return of a MagSafe charger doesn't mean that Apple is getting rid of USB-C. These upcoming MacBook Pros are still expected to have a number of USB-C ports — most likely 4 (two on each side) — for connecting all of your other devices, just like the current 16-inch MacBook Pro.
 You likely shouldn't expect any of those ports to be USB-A given that Apple has made it pretty obvious that it believes USB-C is the port of the future.

-Apple is very much still committed to USB-C, but the new MacBook Pros could bring back two things that professionals really want: an HDMI port and SD card reader.
+The new MacBook Pros could bring back two things that professionals really want: an HDMI port and SD card reader.
 Both were taken away when Apple made the big push to USB-C several years ago (in 2016, to be exact), but Kuo is predicting that Apple will bring both back to cater towards professional photographers and video creators.

 The Touch Bar has been one of the MacBook Pro's most polarizing features since it was introduced in late 2018.
 Some people love the Touch Bar because it is completely unique, looks beautiful and is super customizable.
 Others hate it because it eliminates the very useful function keys — including the Escape key (until recently) — and it's not compatible with a lot of apps.